rachit-taneja/project/README.md

-# project
+# Project
-This is my first project.
+This is my first project using HTML , CSS JavaScript